gudiseva/stackedit/Coursera-Scala/Functional Programming-Week2.md

 --- `(x: Int, y: Int)` is the parameter of the function
 --- `x * x * x` is the body of the function

+An Anonymous function can always be expressed using def as follows: def f() = ; f
 ### String Literals
 - We do not define a String using def.
 Instead of